 Complaint of an alleged breach of the Code of Conduct by an Elected Member must be made in writing by completing the Code of Conduct Breach Complaint Form.

-The City of Stirling Code of Conduct for employees is under review and will be published upon adoption.
+The City of Stirling Employees Code of Conduct sets the standard for all City's employees for behaviour and conduct.

 Statement of business ethics

 A statement of business ethics has also been introduced to outline the expectations of goods and services providers.
 These include:

 - Understanding the City’s policies, guidelines and procedures